Half of all knowledge work happens outside the office

 You restart your router.
 You move closer to the WiFi.
 You blame Zoom.
 But the problem keeps coming back because you never found the actual cause.

-Network Weather finds it for you—in plain English.
+Network Weather finds it for you.
+In plain English.

 "Can everyone hear—" "—ear me?
 Hello?"